anaxite/tgdp-asciidoc-templates/how-to/template-how-to.md

 ## See also

-{Include references and/or links to other related documentation such as how-to guides, conceptual topics, troubleshooting information, and limitation details if any.
+{Include references and/or links to other related documentation such as other how-to guides, conceptual topics, troubleshooting information, and limitation details if any.

 - Reference link
 - Concept link